 As an elected Fellow of the Royal Geographical Society, in 2005 Matthew undertook a 2,000 km exploration of the Libyan Desert.
 Travel in general is another of his interests and he has visited many countries including Africa, Bangladesh, Cyprus, EU countries, India, Israel and Sri Lanka.

-Prior to becoming a Member of Parliament, Matthew worked for the BBC as a political analyst and he was also Deputy Leader of Barnet Council.
-Matthew lives in Hendon with his wife Claire and his dog Max.
+Prior to becoming a Member of Parliament, Matthew worked for the BBC as a political analyst and was also Deputy Leader of Barnet Council.